mangwang/PythonForFun/README.md

-## Python for Fun -- Pratical Python Programming
+## Python for Fun -- Practical Python Programming

-This repo contains some funny exercises and notebooks programmed by Python.
+This repo contains some funny exercises and notebooks in Python.

 1. Unix-like tail command: see Jupyter Notebook unixLikeTail.ipynb

 @author: Mang Wang
+@contact: wmustc@163.com